Deveshmehta30/SQL-Project-On-Credit-Card-Transactions/README.md

 City which took least number of days to reach its 500th transaction after the first transaction in that city

-City which took least number of days to reach its 500th transaction after the first transaction in that city

 Database used: Microsoft SQL server Database Management System